scholtzm/vapor/docs/API.md

 <a name="Utils+getTimestamp"></a>
 ### utils.getTimestamp(unixTimestamp, format) ⇒ <code>string</code>
 Converts unix timestamp into formatted timestamp.

-The timestamp format is taken from Vapor's logs configuration if not provided.

 **Kind**: instance method of <code>[Utils](#Utils)</code>
 **Returns**: <code>string</code> - Formatted timestamp.